italo2v/crosswords/README.md

 - User may play the latest board if it's not completed
 - Bug fixed when saving board on closing app

+Version 1.1.2
+- Auto update language.json on config dir if the version was changed on update
+- Bugs fixed

 This software was created to encourage students to study playing a crossword game.

 Features included: